yaim0425/YAIM0425-d13b-compacted-update/README.md

 `zzzYAIM0425-0100-sort-items` is a MOD responsible for **sorting items and recipes** in Factorio according to custom criteria defined by the user [`yaim0425`](https://github.com/yaim0425).

-> 🔧 This MOD depends on [`zzzYAIM0425 0000 lib`](https://github.com/yaim0425/zzzYAIM0425-0000-lib).
+> 🔧 This MOD depends on [`zzzYAIM0425 0000 lib`](https://github.com/yaim0425/zzzYAIM0425-0000-lib), which is automatically handled within the system.
-> It **must be included** as a dependency or it will not function properly.
-> All its contents are available to anyone who needs them, and I’m open to changes, corrections, and suggestions.
+> All its content is available to anyone who needs it; I'm open to changes, corrections and suggestions.

 ## 📦 Purpose